-TITLE IX Coordinators:

-Dr. Timothy Rayle raylet@clay.k12.in.us Mrs. Bethany Jones jonesbe@clay.k12.in.us
+Clay Community Schools TITLE IX Coordinators: 1013 S Forest Ave.
+Mr. Brady Scott scottbra@clay.k12.in.us Brazil, IN 47834 Mrs. Bethany Jones jonesbe@clay.k12.in.us

 CRISIS MANAGEMENT AND PREVENTION

 Clay Community Schools considers the safety of our students and staff to be a top priority.
 In an effort to provide a safe and orderly environment for all students and staff, Clay Community Schools, in conjunction with the Clay County School Safety Commission, has adopted a corporation-wide Crisis Prevention Plan.
 All personnel have received crisis prevention and management training; as well as, an emergency procedure guide.
 Clay Community Schools has also adopted the ALICE Program as its active shooter training program.
 It is our hope that by educating and training our staff, we will be more prepared to react in the proper manner should a crisis situation occur.